-Metoprolol IV Mylan will be stored in the pharmacy ward.
+METOPROLOL IV MYLAN will be stored in the hospital pharmacy or on the ward.

-The injection is kept in a cool, dry place, protected from light, where the temperature stays below 25°C.
+The medicine is kept in a cool, dry place, protected from light, where the temperature

-Metoprolol IV Mylan is a clear liquid packaged in 5 mL glass vials containing the active ingredient, Metoprolol tartrate,
+METOPROLOL IV MYLAN is a clear liquid packaged in 5 mL glass vials containing the

-Each vial of Metoprolol IV Mylan contains 5 mg of metoprolol tartrate.
-The vials also contain sodium chloride and water for
+The vials also contain sodium chloride and water for injections.